kayeneii/PwC-PhoneNow/README.md

    * Overall calls answered/abandoned
    * Calls by time
    * Average speed of answer
+   * Missed call rate
    * Agent’s performance quadrant -> average handle time (talk duration) vs calls answered

 ### Methods
 ---
 The following tools were used in the creation of this report.
-- **Microsoft Excel:** For data cleaning and preparation, initial exploration, and visualization.
+1. **Microsoft Excel:** For data cleaning and preparation.
-  1. Data Cleaning and Preparation:
-     - Data loading and inspection
-     - Data cleaning

-- **Microsoft Power BI:** For,
+2. **Microsoft Power BI:**
-  1. Further Data Processing:
-     - Data loading and quality inspection
-     - Data sorting and transformation:
+   * Further Data Processing: including data loading, quality inspection, sorting and transformation.
+This required the use of the following DAX functions:

       ```DAX
        = Table.ReplaceValue(#"Sorted Rows","Y","Yes",Replacer.ReplaceText,{"Answered (Y/N)"})